coderefinery/DEPRECATED-software-licensing/talk.md

 ## These slides are an expression of an idea

+- Can I patent them?
+- Do I need to copyright them?
-## Are you allowed to share them via email or Twitter or similar?
+- Are you allowed to share them via email or Twitter or similar?

 ---

 ## These slides are an expression of an idea

+- Can I patent them?
+No
+- Do I need to copyright them?
+No (copyright by default)
-## Are you allowed to share them via email or Twitter or similar?
+- Are you allowed to share them via email or Twitter or similar?
+Yes!

-### Yes!
+### Yes to sharing!

-- Explicitly allowed by creative commons license (CC BY-SA 4.0)
+- Sharing explicitly allowed by creative commons license (CC BY-SA 4.0)
 - Otherwise probably fine according to "fair use"

 ---